mikedilger/gossip/README.md

 ### Missing Critical Features

-- [ ] Making it much easier to get started
+- [ ] Read relays as fallbacks, so that it will be much easier to get started
-- [ ] Setting your metadata and syncing it with the network.
 - [ ] Syncing the relays you use with the network
 - [ ] Encrypted Private Messaging
-- [ ] Choosing to hide replies (anybody can reply so they can be spammy)
 - [ ] Muting people
+- [ ] Making some things happen right away that currently require a restart

 ## Getting Started